 Rodgers claims that she took a survival course and studied techniques for years.
 Nevertheless, we are surprised that her survival course missed these basics of a survival situation –

-Mistake #1 – Inform someone responsible about your travel plans before heading out.
+Mistake #1 – Inform a responsible person of your travel plans

 When you keep someone informed, that person can alert the authorities if you fail to make your time rendezvous.
 If Rodgers had let people know of her plans, a rescue operation could have been launched much earlier and with far greater accuracy.

 A vehicle is an extraordinary source of tools, a shelter at night and something which is more visible and thus easier for authorities to find.
-For example, the headliner in a car can be cannibalised for a blanket, the rear view mirror can be used as a signalling mirror, car tyres can be burnt to make a sooty signal fire and the hubcaps can be used to create a solar still for water.
-Remember (as we pointed out in one of our articles) your brain is the best survival tool you can use in any situation.
+For example, the headliner in a car can be cannibalised for a blanket, the rear-view mirror can be used as a signalling mirror, car tyres can be burnt to make a sooty signal fire and the hubcaps can be used to create a solar still for water.
+Remember that [your brain is the best survival tool] (/trekking/Emergency-Kit-For-Himalayan-Treks.html).
 If Rodgers had stayed with her vehicle she would have been found much earlier (4th April) instead of five days later.

-- The adage ‘prevention is better than cure’ holds true for every survival situation.
+- The adage ‘prevention is better than cure’ holds for every survival situation .
 Use the most important survival tool you have i.e. your brain to prevent a difficult situation from turning into a survival situation.